marlon360/rki-covid-api/docs/index.md

 - number of performed PCR-test, number of positive tests and positivity rate
 - cases and deaths per age group
 - hospitalization
+- map videos of the from the course of the pandemic

 ## Endpoints